John Wick’s Suit

-Wick contrasts the black shirt with a gray diagonally-ribbed Calvin Klein silk tie.
-The ribs fall in a left-down-to-right direction.
-How do I know it’s a Calvin Klein tie?
-A behind-the-scenes shot captured at a lucky angle shows the white rear loop with CK’s standard black lettering.
+Wick contrasts the black shirt with a gray silk twill Calvin Klein tie.
+(How do I know it’s a Calvin Klein tie?
+A behind-the-scenes shot captured at a lucky angle shows the white rear loop with CK’s standard black lettering.)

-Some promotional photos and posters depict Wick wearing a black lightweight turtleneck jumper around this scene, but I don’t believe it appears in the finished film.
+Some promotional photos and posters depict Wick wearing a black lightweight turtleneck jumper around this scene, but it doesn’t appear much in the finished film.
 I guess the turtleneck lobby lost this battle.
 (It’s okay, SPECTRE‘s got them covered.)

 Wick’s preference for gray and black does not extend to his undergarments.
 In fact, his plain white cotton crew neck t-shirt and light blue cotton boxers are more reminiscent of Don Draper than Dolph Lundgren.
 (Yes, I know Don switches to white undershorts after the first episode, but that’s not the point I’m trying to make.)